Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

 Assess Robust Feasibility of the Solutions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can also examine the robustness of each solution:
+We can also visualize the robustness of each solution:

 .. code::